 Dateline: Nogales, Mexico

 I have just finished the movie Snowden and the topic of privacy, surveillance, and being an international spy is on my mind.
-The story, of course, is a political thriller which follows the 2013 leaking by Edward Snowden of top-secret information from the NSA and what happens to him in the wake of this major security scandal.
+The story, of course, is a political thriller that follows the 2013 leaking by Edward Snowden of top-secret information from the NSA and what happens to him in the wake of this major security scandal.

 Let’s have a little fun today: Imagine you’re being pursued by government agents, angry creditors, a vindictive ex-spouse, or a hitman with a bounty on your head.
 You need to find somewhere to hide out under the radar until things blow over… or possibly forever.